Congressional Briefing: How Three Communities Are Supporting Mental Health and Decreasing Justice System Involvement Through JMHCP

 Recognizing this issue’s complicated and pervasive nature, Congress created the Justice and Mental Health Collaboration Program (JMHCP) through the Department of Justice in 2004.
 The goal of JMHCP was to fund states and counties taking a new approach to address mental illness through local collaborations between criminal justice and mental health systems.
 The program is administered by the Bureau of Justice Assistance, which has now awarded over $160 million to jurisdictions across the country.

 Since its inception, JMHCP has empowered states and counties to develop new initiatives that are successfully keeping people with mental illnesses out of the criminal justice system, reducing their time within the system, and promoting public safety.
+Watch our conversation showcasing innovative programs supported by JMHCP and how these programs improve services to people with mental illnesses and/or substance abuse disorders.

 - U.S. Representative Bobby Scott, D-VA-3: Robert C. “Bobby” Scott has represented Virginia’s third congressional district in the U.S. House of Representatives since 1993.
 Rep. Scott sponsored the Death in Custody Reporting Act, which requires state and local law enforcement agencies to report to the U.S. Department of Justice how many individuals die annually while in custody or during an arrest.
 In 2010, Rep. Scott successfully led efforts in the House to pass the Fair Sentencing Act.
 He is the first African American elected to Congress from Virginia since Reconstruction and only the second African American elected to Congress in Virginia’s history.
 He is also the first American with Filipino ancestry to serve as a voting member of Congress.